SemenovAlex/instant-gratification/README.md

 From the data structure (512 groups and 255 variables) and size (262144 = 512 * 512), we can assume that **n_features=255** and **n_samples=1024** were taken to generate both training and test data sets (both private and public).

 Now, let's talk about features.
-First of all, repeated features are exact copies of important features, and because we don't see such columns in competition data we set **n_repeated=0**.
+First of all, repeated features are exact copies of important features, and because we don't see such columns in competition data we'll set **n_repeated=0**.
 Let's generate data set with make_classification function and following parameters:

 ~~~~
 fake_data = make_classification(